interactiveaudiolab/ppgs/README.md

 Prepares features for training.
 Features are stored in `data/cache/`. wav and phoneme (ground truth alignment) features must be preprocessed first

+TODO - update this to be a single command

 ```
 python -m ppgs.data.preprocess --datasets <datasets> --features wav phonemes
 python -m ppgs.data.preprocess \